moble/www_black-holes_org/.github/README.md

 - [ ] "Featured Video" in sidebar?
 - [ ] Streamline CSS, so that only the necessary elements get served: one for homepage, another for everything else; maybe get rid of Bulma?
+- [ ] Styling on the about-sxs/people page is very broken
+- [ ] Style audio so that it's visible
 - [ ] Switch to the SVG logo, using
       [Ubuntu](https://fonts.google.com/specimen/Ubuntu?preview.text=IMULATING%20ETREME%20PACETIMES&preview.text_type=custom&query=ubuntu)
       for the title and